cylc/cylc-flow/index.md

  * In real time environmental forecasting systems, new forecasts are initiated at regular intervals as new driving data comes in.

- * You may need to split long model runs into many smaller runs, with associated processing tasks for each smaller run.
+ * To split long model runs into a sequence of smaller runs, with associated processing tasks for each chunk.

+ * To run successive steps in some multi-task iterative process, such as for optimizing model parameters.

+ * To process a series of datasets (potentially concurrently, to the extent possible) as they are generated or received.

 Cylc was originally developed for operational environmental forecasting at [NIWA](http://www.niwa.co.nz) by [Dr Hilary